aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/4-ingress-scenarios/index.en.md

 kubectl get netpol -A
 ```

-The ouput should show empty, which means there are no Network Policies in the Cluster.
+The output should show empty, which means there are no Network Policies in the Cluster.